ebanalyse/NERDA/README.md

 model.train()
 ````

-**Note**: this will take some time depending on the dimensions of your machine.
+**Note**: this will take some time depending on the dimensions of your machine
-If you want to skip training, you can use one of the models, that
+(if you want to skip training, you can go ahead and use one of the models,
-have been precooked by us in stead!
+that we have already precooked for you in stead!).

 After the model has been trained, the model can be used for predicting
 named entities in new texts.